-Click for a detailed look at the complete curriculums for the Early Childhood Education associate degree or Child Study bachelor's degree program.
-Find out more about our flexible scheduling and career outcomes for the program.
-Getting a great education means making an investment in your future; and our financial aid team is ready to work with you to make sure you find the aid you need to cover your college tuition.
+Find out more about our flexible scheduling and career outcomes.
+Getting a great education means making an investment in your future; and our financial aid team is ready to work with you to make sure you find the grants, scholarships, and other aid you need to cover your college tuition.

 Complete the form above to request more information or call 800.889.3282

 Goodwin College is accredited by the New England Association of Schools and Colleges (NEASC).
 Consumer information about the College and its programs, including gainful employment data, is available here.

 The Early Childhood Education program is accredited by the National Association for the Education of Young Children (NAEYC), located at 1313 L Street, NW, Suite 500, Washington, DC 20005.
 Telephone 202-232-8777 or, toll-free, 800-424-2460.

 The Associate degree in Early Childhood Education and the Bachelor degree in Child Study are both approved programs for the Connecticut State Early Childhood Teaching Credential (ECTC).
 Beginning in 2015, this credential will become a requirement, in addition to a completed degree, for professionals to gain employment in a Connecticut state-run early childhood program.
 Students completing either of our early childhood programs successfully will automatically qualify for this credential.
 Upon graduation, a short application is filed with Connecticut Charts-a-Course (a non-profit early childhood professional development organization) in order for the student to register with the state.
 The credential will then be mailed to the student.

 Not all colleges and universities are the same.

 You need a career-focused degree to help you land that great career you've always wanted.